AlexandraEL9/MS1-dock9bar/README.md

 3. As a Returning Visitor, I want to locate their social media links to join their followings on social media.

   **Frequent User Goals**
-1. As a Frequent User, I want to check to see if there are any newly added images added to the gallery from an event I attended.
 2. As a Frequent User, I want to check to see if there are any new products or menu items.
 3. As a Frequent User, I want to be able to sign up to updates about what is going on at the bar and be the first to know about any promotional offers.